jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_alarm_acknowledge.md

 Click {% include inline_imageClient.html file="tb_alarms_acknowledge.png" alt="Acknowledge" %} **Acknowledge**.

-## Look up an alarm once it has been acknowledged
+## How to look up an alarm once it has been acknowledged

 Locate the alarm in the [Alarm log][enterprise_display_alarmlog].